Working with Your Child

 As children are working on issues, they may act out more before improving.
-This is often the case when working on limit-setting in the home.
+This is often the case when working on limit setting in the home.
 Sometimes children really like therapy at first.
 They get to play and have my undivided attention.
 However, as issues arise, they may become less interested or even not want to come to therapy.
 Sometimes this is to avoid addressing difficult areas.
 Other times, when children are doing much better, they begin to lose interest in therapy.
-The above situations are not uncommon, but if these occur please share your observations with me so we can address them in therapy.
+The above situations are not uncommon, but if these occur, please share your observations so we can address them in therapy.

 Please feel free to provide me feedback and ask any questions about the therapeutic process.
 Your thoughts and comments are always welcome.